BernardQuatermass/exim-wiki/BlockCracking.md

     LIM = 100
     PERIOD = 1h
     WARNTO = abuse@example.com
-    EXIMBINARY = /usr/local/sbin/exim -f root
     SHELL = /bin/sh

 In the WARNTO line replace `abuse@example.com` with your abuse or support or sysadmin email address;
-I specified paths in EXIMBINARY and SHELL lines for FreeBSD, adjust for your operating system.
+I specified path in SHELL line for FreeBSD, adjust for your operating system.

 Immediately after the "begin acl" line insert: